UNPUBLISHED GAMES

 I hope Richard resumes working on this one.
 For the moment, here is a draft of the rules.
 If you feel you have something to bring to the game, drop a line and I will put you in contact with Richard.

-Tim Krabbé (author of "The Rider") has been kind enough to send me a text he wrote back in 1987 for Elsevier Magazine.
+Tim Krabbé (author of "The Rider") has been kind enough to send me a text he wrote back in 1987 for Elsevier Weekblad.
 The text is called TOURS and recalls the memories of some adults who used to play cycling games in their childhood.
 Some of them played their own board games (like Tim Krabbé himself, see "The Rider" game), others played dexterity games.
-Since the text is in Dutch (and even though on-line translations do marvels these days), it will take a while for me to post them here...
+Since the text is in Dutch (and although online translators do wonders these days), it will take a while for me to post it here :-(

 LE VEL D'HIV (Robert Bidault, 1950)